 - You will need to provide your local address while providing the service order to activate your account.
 Therefore, you may need to register your address with the city administration and have a copy of the registration (Anmeldung) with you.
 Make sure to take your passport and along with the letter from the consulate with you.

 Best Options to transfer money to German Blocked account

 So now you have opened a blocked account either using Fintiba or Deutschebank, you will need to transfer money to the bank account.
 The easiest way is to ask you bank to do a Swift money transfer.
-This will be costly as not only the transfer fees are involved you will also get a unfavorable exchange rate.
+This will be costly as not only the transfer fees are involved you will also get a unfavourable exchange rate.
 But using this is normally fast and easy option .

 Normally you can have anyone, such as your family or loan bank, transfer to the blocked account.
-But the person from whose account it is transfered will also have to provide their details, usually to meet anti-money laundering laws in Germany and your home country.
+But the person from whose account it is transferred will also have to provide their details, usually to meet anti-money laundering laws in Germany and your home country.